 While on The Office, Krasinski explored other acting opportunities as well.
 He landed a starring role in the 2007 romantic comedy License to Wed with Robin Williams and Mandy Moore.
 The following year, he appeared with George Clooney in Leatherheads, a look at the early days of football.
 Krasinski also found time to create the 2009 film Brief Interviews with Hideous Men, which he adapted from a collection of short stories by David Foster Wallace.
 He directed and acted in the film as well.
 That same year, Krasinski appeared opposite Meryl Streep and Alec Baldwin in It's Complicated.
 In 2012, he co-wrote and starred in the environmental film Promised Land with Matt Damon.

-After leaving The Office, Krasinski starred in Cameron Crowe's Aloha (2015) and returned to the director's chair to helm the 2016 dramatic comedy The Hollars.
+Krasinski went on to a supporting role in Cameron Crowe's Aloha (2015) and returned to the director's chair to helm the 2016 dramatic comedy The Hollars.
 He starred in the film alongside Anna Kendrick and Sharlto Copley.
 On the acting front, Krasinski starred in Michael Bay's political drama 13 Hours (2016) with fellow Office alum David Denman.

-In 2018, Krasinski co-wrote, directed and starred in A Quiet Place, opposite his wife Emily Blunt.
-The horror flick became a hit at the box office and was lauded by critics.
-That same year, the actor starred in the title role of the Amazon show Jack Ryan, which he also helped produce, and lent his voice to the Chinese-American animated flick Next Gen as the main character Project 77.
+In 2018, Krasinski co-wrote, directed and starred in A Quiet Place, opposite his wife, Emily Blunt.
+The horror flick became a huge hit at the box office, grossing a reported $340 million worldwide, and was also praised by critics.
+That same year, he voiced the main robot character in the Chinese-American animated flick Next Gen.

 Wife and Kids